yWorks/yfiles-asp.net-blazor/README.md

 #### Installing TypeScript

-In order to setup TypeScript, navigate into `frontend` and run
+In order to set up TypeScript, navigate into `frontend` and run

 ```
 npm init